ruanwritescode/mtbRPG/README.md

 ## HOW TO COMPILE AND RUN

-1. Navigate to the build folder in the terminal
+1. Navigate to the "build" folder from the terminal
 2. Compile: g++ -std=c++17 Game.cpp Items.cpp Map.cpp Minigame.cpp Racer.cpp Shop.cpp mtbRPG.cpp -o mtbRPG
 3. Run: ./mtbRPG